General info for parents/students

 Why is using Wordshark important?

 As we all know, literacy skills are important all through life and parental engagement has an huge impact on student learning.
 So, it's really important and worthwhile to support your child using Wordshark; talk about the words they are learning (listed in 'my play words'), and talk to them about their favourite games too.
 Remind and encourage them to sign in and play for about 15-20 minutes for as many days as possible each week to make real progress.
 Click here for tips on making homework more enjoyable!
-The school is paying for a subscription to Wordshark so take advantage of this resource!
+Your child has access to Wordshark so take advantage of this resource!

 What to expect...

-- Normally you are invited to take the 'Shark challenge' - this helps Wordshark to decide where you should start in the program.
-Taking the Shark challenge is important because starting at the right point in Wordshark will make learning more effective and maintain your motivation!
+1. The first time a student signs in they will take the 'Shark challenge' - this assessment decides where they should start in the program.
+Taking the Shark challenge is important because starting at the right point in Supershark will make learning more effective and maintain your motivation!
 You can take a break from the Shark Challenge if you like and come back to finish it later.
-Sometimes your teacher will decide where you should start in Wordshark in which case you won't need to take the Shark Challenge.

 How long to spend on Wordshark